rtmigo/tabular_dart/README.md

 It is similar to python's [tabulate](https://pypi.org/project/tabulate/) or [pretty_table](https://pypi.org/project/prettytable/).
-But the Tabular is designed to create tables in the Markdown format that Github understands.
+But the Tabular is specifically designed to create tables in the Markdown format that Github understands.

 ----